 This is Part 3 of 3 in a full year (24 weeks) Earth Science series, lasting 10 weeks.
 Part 1 begins each September.
 Part 2 begins each October.
 It is not required, but it is highly recommended that you take these classes in order.

 Recommended Ages: 10-17 (Class is offered in two levels)

-Start Date: Class runs for 10 weeks.
-Students have 12 weeks to complete the course.
+Start Date: This course is not currently open for enrollment.
+Class consists of 10 lesson plans.
+Students have 2 weeks after the last lesson plan is posted to complete the course.
 No live classes- do the lesson plans on YOUR schedule.